 As part of its responsibilities, the committee reviews with management, safety, health and environmental emergency response planning procedures.
-In the event of a significant safety, health or environmental incident, the committee receives and reviews reports from management detailing the incident and describing remedial actions taken.
+In the event of a significant safety, health or environmental incident, the committee receives, and reviews reports from management detailing the incident and describing remedial actions taken.

-7.3 Audit Committee
+7.4 Audit Committee

 Management of the Company is responsible for the preparation, presentation and integrity of the financial statements and for maintaining appropriate accounting and financial reporting principles, policies, internal controls and procedures designed to ensure compliance with accounting standards and applicable laws and regulations.
-The external auditor is responsible for planning and carrying out, in accordance with professional standards, an audit of the annual financial statements and an audit of internal control over financial reporting.
-The external auditor also reviews the quarterly financial information.
+The external auditor is responsible for planning and carrying out, in accordance with professional standards, an audit of the annual financial statements.
+The external auditor also reviews the quarterly financial information, where necessary.
 The Audit Committee's purpose is to review the adequacy and effectiveness of these activities and to assist the Board in its oversight of:

-- a) the integrity of the Company's financial reporting; - b) the effectiveness of the Company's internal control systems; - c) the qualifications, independence, performance and appointment of the external auditors of the Company; - d) the Company's compliance with legal and regulatory requirements; - e) transactions involving related parties; and - f) the management of the Company's major financial risks.
+- a) the integrity of the Company's financial statements and financial reporting; - b) the effectiveness of the Company's internal control systems; - the qualifications, independence, performance and appointment of the external auditors of the Company; - d) the Company's compliance with legal and regulatory requirements relating to financial and audit matters; - e) transactions involving related parties; and - f) the management of the Company's major financial risks.